Smith Session MIPS Review

-The visor is also easily and highly adjustable to accommodate for goggle storage on the front of the helmet.
-Channels in the outermost vents on the front of the helmet are designed to fit the ear stems of sunglasses to hold them securely on your helmet when not in use.
+Channels in the outermost vents on the front of the Session are also designed to fit the ear stems of sunglasses to hold them securely on your helmet when not in use.
 A helmet storage bag is also included.

 So far, the Session appears to be a very durable helmet.
 The in-mold "Aerocore" foam is covered almost completely by the hard plastic external shell.
 The shell and foam fit together perfectly with no gaps or foam exposed in damage-prone areas.
 The outer shell is two pieces, upper and lower halves, that come together with a very clean seam in the middle of the helmet.
 The Vaporfit size adjustment has and continues to work well, and the straps and padding show no signs of wear other than some salty sweat stains.
 The three position visor remains perfectly functional and securely locks into its positions.

 Smith did a great job designing the Session helmet.
 This versatile lid is great for all types of riding, with an outstanding combination of protection, comfort, features, and ventilation at a reasonable price.
 If you're looking for a new mountain bike helmet, we don't think you can go wrong with the Session.

 Other Versions and Accessories

 Smith makes a range of helmets for mountain and road biking for both men and women.
 The Session comes in three sizes, Small (51-55cm), Medium (55-59cm), and Large (59-62cm).
-It is available in six colors, including Matte Black, Matte White, Matte Gravy (tested), Matte Moss-Vapor, Matte Red Rock-Petrol, and Matte Citron-Deep Ink-Peony, Matte Indigo-Peony-Iceberg, and Matte Mauve-Black.
+It is available in eight colors, including Matte Black, Matte White, Matte Gravy (tested), Matte Moss-Vapor, Matte Red Rock-Petrol, and Matte Citron-Deep Ink-Peony, Matte Indigo-Peony-Iceberg, and Matte Mauve-Black.